hikui/cloud_revision/Part2.md

 # Cloud

+## What is cloud computing

+Cloud computing is a kind of ==Internet-based computing== that provides shared processing resources and data to computers and other devices ==on demand==.

 ## History （how we got there）

 > There may be some problems because I don't fully understand the slides...